ssbsukirat/medicine/Cardiology/Heart, Muscles, Valves, and Pericardium/Mitral Stenosis.md

 	- but in isolated MR --> starts later than MS murmur and have evidence of LVH
 	- OS and increased P2 absent
 	- S1 soft or absent
+	- apical pansystolic murmur of at least grade III/VI intensity as well as an S3 suggests significant MR.